MIGRAINE HEADACHES: 5 Common (& not so common) Food Triggers

 What can you do to find out what your possible triggers are?

 We suggest to our practice members to keep a food and headache diary.
-Include when and what you have eaten and also activities around food, such as exercising.
-Sometimes it may be a combination of a few factors that may trigger the migraine headache.
+Keep track of when you eat, what you eat and activities (such as exercising) completed around the time of eating.
+Sometimes it may be a combination of factors that trigger the migraine headache.

 - Low Minerals & Vitamins iron